cca/libraries_wagtail/docs/local-k8s-notes.md

 kustomize secrets generator can pull values from a gitignored .env file, you combine those with your configMap.yml for all your app's secrets/environment variables

 to get the static files, `gsutil rsync` ([docs](https://cloud.google.com/storage/docs/gsutil/commands/rsync)) from the storage bucket to local dir: <https://gitlab.com/california-college-of-the-arts/portal/-/blob/main/scripts/portaldev-copy-media>

-## Outstanding Questions

-Why the 2 elasticsearch containers?

-Next thing to work on: actually using the libraries Wagtail app and its Dockerfile.

-## Googe Cloud Media & DB Synchronization

-You can use `gsutil rsync` to copy media from one storage bucket to another.
-For very large transfers, try the [Google Cloud Transfer Service](https://console.cloud.google.com/transfer/cloud/jobs).
-We already have a job configured to copy media from production to staging and it can be run on demand.

-To run `google sql export sql` ([docs](https://cloud.google.com/sdk/gcloud/reference/sql/export/sql)) which exports a database to a SQL file in a GS bucket, you need to copy the **service account** name from the SQL instance in Google Console and add it as a principle/permissions to the GS Bucket with at least "Object Creator" privileges.